 You can only benefit from listening to all the ideas each person has.
-This is especially true when the person you’re talking to has had experience solving problems similar to yours.
+This is especially true when the person you’re talking to has had experience solving similar problems.

 You don’t have to be a gung-ho, solo hero to solve the problem.
-If you can organize collective thought on the subject, it would be much better.
+It would be much better if you could organize collective thoughts on the subject.

 As long as you persevere, there is always a chance that a solution will present itself.
-Remember that no one was able to create an invention the first time around.
+Remember that no one could create an invention the first time around.

-Creative thinking exercises can also help you in your quest to be a more creative problems solver.
+Creative thinking exercises can also help you in your quest to be a more creative problem solver.

 Here is one example

-So, next time you see a problem you think you can not solve, think again.
+So, think again the next time you see a problem you think you can not solve.
 The solution might just be staring you right in the face.
-All it takes is just a little creative thinking, some planning, and a whole lot of work.
+All it takes is a little creative thinking, some planning, and a lot of work.